cnrd/SAT/README.md

         - URL

 2. Configure sensors:
-    - Inside Sensor Entity ( Your Room Temperature sensor )
+    - Inside Temperature sensor ( Your Room Temperature sensor )
-    - Outside temperature sensor ( Your Outside Temperature sensor )
+    - Outside Temperature sensor ( Your Outside Temperature sensor )
+    - Inside Humidity Sensor ( Your Room Humidity sensor )

 3. Heating System: Selecting the correct heating system type is important for SAT to accurately control the temperature and optimize performance.
 Choose the option that matches your setup to ensure proper temperature regulation throughout your home.